-At BBG, plants are what we are all about.
+At BBG, plants are what we're all about.
 Our job is to inspire you to appreciate plants and to protect the floral bio-diversity of Belize.
 BBG exists as an information resource for the community, government, industry and science and as an education center.
 It is also a place of beauty for visitors to enjoy.

-Thanks to the International Palm Society you can enjoy a display of native palms and their products at the garden.
-Students enjoy this field trip stop as they see how we use palms everyday and get to do activities like learn how to make a thatched roof, broom or house plant from palms.
+Enjoy a display of palms and their products at the gardens.
+Students on field trips stop and learn how about how palms are used and participate in activities such as learning how to make a thatched roof, a broom or house plant from palms.

 Visit the Medicine Trail and learn how plants were used by the ancient Maya for ritual, medicine and daily living.
 The Maya knew how to make all they needed from the forests around them, some of which are on display inside the Maya House.

 Check out the vista from the Lookout Tower.
 From above take in the sights and sounds of the garden and surrounding hills (Day or Night).
 This 35ft. high tower is an exact replica of the ones used for fire management in the Mountain Pine Ridge.